E(n)-equivariant Graph Neural Cellular Automata: Experiments

-\paragraph{Results} We consider the following geometric graphs available in PyGSP \citep{defferrard2017pygsp}: a regular 2D grid (256 nodes), a 3D torus (256 nodes) and the Stanford bunny (2503 nodes). \autoref{fig:fixed_target} shows (part of) \model trajectories as well as the loss value (cf. \autoref{eq:inv_loss}) w.r.t.\ the coordinates at each time step shown.
-Remarkably, our model learns to converge to a stable attractor of the given geometric graph after any number of time steps $t > 15$.
-Furthermore, the model exhibits regeneration abilities by being robust against perturbations of the coordinates.
-More experimental details and results can be found in \autoref{appendix:geograph}.
+\paragraph{Results} We consider 8 different geometric graphs, and succeed with all of them, although only a representative subset is reported in the main text due to limited space: A 2D grid (256 nodes), a 3D torus (256 nodes) and the Stanford bunny (2503 nodes) \citep{defferrard2017pygsp}. \autoref{fig:fixed_target} shows (part of) \model trajectories as well as the loss value (\autoref{eq:inv_loss}) w.r.t.\ the coordinates at each time step shown.
+Remarkably, our model learns to converge to a \textbf{\emph{stable}} attractor of the given geometric graph, i.e.\ the model can maintain the target state after any number of time steps $t > 15$, as shown in the last column of \autoref{fig:fixed_target}.
+Furthermore, the model exhibits regeneration abilities by being robust against perturbations of the nodes.
+More details, animations and results can be found in \autoref{appendix:geograph} and supplementary material.

+\paragraph{On Isotropic Pattern Formation} Isotropy is a well-established property in CAs and it is very desirable in our context.
+In fact, isotropic pattern formation---besides being more challenging to achieve---is more general and subsumes its anisotropic counterpart.
+This means that if directional dependence is needed, we could manipulate the automata such that the target states will be placed at any desired orientation.
+This is not possible with original GNCAs, given their awareness of global locations, which violates locality.
+We refer the reader to \autoref{fig:anisotropy} for a visual example of the concept above.